itownsResearch/alegoria/README.md

 - http://localhost/alegoria/src/oriented_images.html   (visualization of oriented images)
 - http://localhost/alegoria/src/globe.html             (semi-automatic registration tool)

+### Notes for micmac with globe.html
+- On Linux, beware that in order to create the different files (ground point etc) you will need to specify write authorization.
+You can set an authorization recursive for the all alegoria directory like chmod -R 777 alegoria/
+- Check the launchMicMac.php to verify that it can find micmac and your images (micmac inputs around line 47).
+You might add a path to micmac bin like this at the beginning of the function terminal
+    //add MicMac to global Path
+    $path = '/home/myusername/micmac/bin';
+    putenv('PATH=' . getenv('PATH') .
+PATH_SEPARATOR . $path);

 ## SAISIE
 Globe.html est la page qui permet d'effectuer la **saisie**